jorgebucaran/hyperapp/docs/core.md

 })
 ```

-## View and State
+### View and State

 The [view](/docs/api.md#view) is a function of the state.
-It is called every time the state is modified to reconstruct the application's [virtual node](/docs/virtual-nodes.md) tree which is used to update the DOM.
+It is called every time the state is modified to rebuild the application's [virtual node](/docs/core.md#virtual-nodes) tree, which is used to update the DOM.

 ```jsx
 app({